What kind of support does a foster carer get?

 One of our foster carers in South London was taught to use a specific therapeutic approach with her sibling foster children.
 The approach has been very successful and really helps to manage the children’s behaviour.
 Because of this, it makes sense for the carer’s support network (in this case, her niece and her husband) to use the same therapeutic approach.

-To ensure our foster carer’s network understood what to do and were able to use the right language and activities with the boys, I ran a training day in the foster carer’s home, with the support network.
+To ensure our foster carer’s network understood what to do and were able to use the right language and activities with the boys, a training day was put together in the foster carer’s home, with the support network.

-During the training, I explained to them what the therapeutic model was, and I showed them how to use craft materials, metaphors, stories and other techniques with the siblings, to help them in times of difficulty.
+During the training, it was explained what the therapeutic model was, demonstrating to them how to use craft materials, metaphors, stories and other techniques with the siblings, to help them in times of difficulty.

 Afterwards the support network were confident to use these new skills and tools on their own, meaning the management of the children felt easier for them.
 That meant the carers could relax more whilst away on holiday, knowing that the children were being looked after in the same way they would look after them.
 It was a win-win.

 So, overall, foster carers really experience a “wraparound” type of support.
 If you can’t imagine how that might look, here’s the entire network: